chrisvidetto1/Portfolio/README.md

+# Machine Learning Readmission Project
+Capstone Master's Degree project that examined data from the UCI Repository of over 62,000 patients from over 100 hospitals.
+Performed exploratory data analysis and visualizations to initially become familiar with the data to begin feature engineering.
+Compared multiple machine learning algorithms for performance.
+Finally, evaluated the featre significance on the 30-day readmission rate of patients, to help hospitals better predict which patients needed more care after discharge.

 # API_GitHub
 A self-contained program that uses a web application programming interface (API) to automatically request specific information from a website.
 In this case I used the GitHub API to retrieve information about the most popular/most-starred repositories as of 9/29/20.
 The data was then used to generate a visualization that will always be up to date even though the data might be rapidly changing.